CtrlK

 Workflow Clarity

 This is primarily a style/convention skill rather than a multi-step process skill.
-The single-purpose rules are unambiguous and clearly sequenced within each section.
-The parallelizing code reviews section provides a clear workflow for the one multi-step scenario.
-No destructive or batch operations require validation checkpoints.
+The single-task nature (apply these style rules when writing/reviewing Go code) is unambiguous.
+The parallelizing code reviews section provides a clear workflow for batch review.
+Per scoring notes, simple skills can score 3 if clear and well-organized, which this is.

 3 / 3